-We ask this body to find that the US violates this treaty and others by treating police officers as a special group group.
-As per the previous examples of impunity from justice, the US government prioritizes the reporting of their deaths, over the deaths of their citizens in police custody by creating and releasing the Law Enforcement Officers Killed in Action (LEOKA) Report once a year, and creating and releasing the ARD report once every 3 years.
-There are no mandatory requirements to submit data for the report, and a 3-year waiting period gives the American public little to no time to respond in any substantial way to the information.
+We ask this body to find that the US violates this treaty and others by treating police officers as a special group.
+As per the cited examples of impunity from justice, the US government prioritizes the reporting of police deaths, over the thousands of deaths of their citizens in police custody.
+Although the FBI is sure to monitor and release the Law Enforcement Officers Killed in Action (LEOKA) report once a year, the Arrest-Related Deaths (ARD) report has not been produced in a decade.
+There are no mandatory requirements to submit data for the reporting ARDs, and any extended period of time ignoring the data causes the American public great stress in seeking data-driven rectification.

-We also ask this body to challenge the US Congress in their lackadaisical attitude towards re-signing the Deaths in Custody Act, and making it mandatory for all law enforcement departments to submit yearly reports of their Deaths in police custody.
+We ask this body to challenge the US Congress in their lackadaisical attitude towards creating and monitoring reports required by the Deaths in Custody Act.
+We also request this body discuss mandatory reporting for all US law enforcement departments in regard to the killings, sexual assaults, and deaths of US citizens.